osstech-jp/mailman/src/mailman/docs/introduction.rst

 * HyperKitty; the web-based archiver
 * Mailman client; the official Python bindings for talking to the Core's REST administrative API.
-* Mailman bundler; a convenient way to deploy Mailman 3.

 Only the Core is required.
-You could easily write your own web user interface or archiver that speaks to the Core over its REST API.
+You can write or integrate your own web user interface or archiver that speaks to the Core over its REST API.
 The REST API is a pure HTTP-based API so you don't *have* to use Python, or even our official bindings.
 And you can deploy whatever components you want using whatever mechanisms you want.

 But we really like Postorius and HyperKitty and hope you will too!